influxdata/telegraf/docs/COMMANDS_AND_FLAGS.md

 `telegraf list-secrets --reveal-secret someid`

 You can also pass a list of secret-stores and the command will print all secrets in those stores.
+If no secret-store ID is provided, i.e.

+`telegraf list-secrets`

-If no secret-store ID is provided the command will list the *keys* of all secrets in all known secret-stores.
+the command will list the *keys* of all secrets in all known secret-stores.

 To access the *value* of a secret you can use the `get-secret` command

-`telegraf secret get someid a_secret_key`
+`telegraf get-secret someid a_secret_key`

 to output the *value* of the secret `a_secret_key` in the secret-store with ID `someid`.